(reading time: 1 hour, 11 minutes)

 “I’ve seen them mentioned in several books.
 At first I thought they were just legends.
 What are they?”

 “They’re not so easy to figure out,” Roary admitted.
 “Porce don’t like change.
 When somebody tries to change something, and I mean something big, it resists.
 The world makes a monster what be just as strong as you.
 Then it hunts you down.
 Its only goal be stopping whoever it was created to stop.
 If that wasn’t bad enough, it always shows up right before you get the job done.
-It is the jaws of defeat.”
+It be the jaws of defeat.”

 “What do they look like?”